-through a combination of two techniques: human guided active learning, and learning a language model that is robust under class imbalance.
+We overcome class imbalance faced by nEmesis through a combination of two techniques: human guided active learning, and learning a language model that is robust under class imbalance.
 We cover the first technique in this section and discuss the language model induction in the following section.

 Previous research has shown that under extreme class imbalance, simply finding examples of the minority class and providing them to the model at learning time significantly improves the resulting model quality and reduces human labeling cost (Attenberg and Provost 2010).
-In this work, we leverage human guided machine learning - a novel learning method that considerably reduces the amount of human effort required to reach any given level of model quality, even when the number of negatives is many orders of magnitude larger than the number of positives (Sadilek et al. 2013).
-In our domain, the ratio of sick to healthy tweets is roughly 1 : 2500.
+In this work, we leverage human guided machine learning-a novel learning method that considerably reduces the amount of human effort required to reach any given level of model quality, even when the number of negatives is many orders of magnitude larger than the number of positives (Sadilek et al. 2013).
+In our domain, the ratio of sick to healthy tweets is roughly 1:2,500.

 In each human guided learning iteration, nEmesis samples representative and informative examples to be sent for human review.
-As the focus is on the minority class examples, we sample 90 percent of tweets for a given labeling batch from the top 10 percent of the most likely sick tweets (as predicted by our language model).
-The remaining 10 percent is sampled uniformly at random to increase diversity.
+As the focus is on the minority class examples, we sample 90% of tweets for a given labeling batch from the top 10% of the most likely sick tweets (as predicted by our language model).
+The remaining 10% is sampled uniformly at random to increase diversity.
 We use the HITs described above to obtain the labeled data.

 In parallel with this automated process, we hire workers to actively find examples of tweets in which the author indicates he or she has an upset stomach.
 We asked them to paste a direct link to each tweet they find into a text box.
 Workers received a base pay of 10 cents for accepting the task, and were motivated by a bonus of 10 cents for each unique relevant tweet they provided.
 Each wrong tweet resulted in a 10 cent deduction from the current bonus balance of a worker.
 Tweets judged to be too ambiguous were neither penalized nor rewarded.
-Overall, we have posted 50 HITs that resulted in 1971 submitted tweets (mean of 39.4 per worker).
-Removing duplicates yielded 1176 unique tweets.